Friday, 30 September 2022

 We visited the HoPhrakeo Temple which housed the original Emerald Buddha until it was stolen in battle with Thailand

-Thai Lang Stupa which is said to have some if the ashes of Buddha brought from India
+Thai Lang Stupa is said to contain some ashes of Buddha (brought from India)

 Monument of female gods (?) that drew water from the earth thru their hair to create a water moat to protect Buddha